yawhide/rogers_transaction_history_csv_formatter/README.md

 ### Notes
 Ensure you wrap the file path in double quotes as Rogers Bank by default has spaces in the transaction history csv file name.

+Macos and linux include Python by default (i think!) so users on those operating systems dont need to install python.
+If you are on windows though, you might have to install python if you don't already have it by visiting this link: https://www.python.org/downloads/.
+To check if you have python, you can run `python -V` or `python3 -V` in your terminal.